mwherman2000/neo-windocs/windocs/quickstart-csharp/04-installvsneocontractplugin.md

     Figure 4.4.
 NeoContractPlugin installation will be scheduled

 5. Click the `Red X` to close Visual Studio.
 In a minute or two, the following page will be displayed indicating that the installation of the extension has started.
-Click `Modidy`.
+Click `Modify`.

     ![NeoContractPlugin extension install confirmation](./images/04-installvsneocontractplugin/NeoContractPlugin4Install.png)